Skip to main content

 Workshop duration and location

-This workshop is approximately 45 minutes long and is for senior infants and 1st class.
-It may also suit junior infants and 2nd class, depending on their level.
-Workshops can take place in the classroom and our facilitator cariies out three workshops in a typical school day.
+This workshop is approximately 45 minutes long and is designed for senior infants and 1st class.
+Workshops take place in the classroom.
 The teacher must stay with the class during the workshop.

 Advance preparation